 Congleation, respectively Crystallization is the operation of fixation, the finalisation of the process.

-In practical terms, the twelve card represents the outcome, the result of the process – according to the current course of our actions.
+In practical terms, the twelve cards represents the outcome, the result of the process – according to the current course of our actions.

 (Excerpt from the book “The Unified Esoteric Tarot Handbook – Volume One, A general introduction to Tarot, The Fourth Way, Astrology, Numerology, Kabbalah and Alchemy” by Attila Blága.
 Full or partial use of this text for commercial or non-commercial distribution by any means whatsoever is strictly prohibited unless expressly authorised by the author.)